JensDll/steganography/README.md

-# Image Data Hiding
+# Image-Data-Hiding
-Online Steganography service and an excuse to work on some fun algorithms.
+An online image-data-hiding service using Steganography and Cryptography.

 ## Example